elangreza14/elangreza14/README.md

 - 👋 Hi, I’m Muhammad Reza
 - 👀 I’m interested in Efficient Code, Efficient Logic, Clean Architecture, Microservices and Distributed System
-- 👀 Continous learning for Golang, Rust, and Kubernetes
+- 👀 Continous learning for Golang, Python, Rust, and Kubernetes
 - 📫 Reach me for your business inquieries at rezaelangerlangga14@gmail.com

 <!---